Mid Wales Lease Extension - Your Legal Fees Calculator

 Sample questions relating to Mid Wales Lease Extensions

-My mortgage lender is requesting a £600 fee for their for a "deed of substituted security" for the lease extension for my flat in Mid Wales...
-I am unable to find any reference of this in my mortgage guide... is this a usual fee to pay?
+My mortgage provider requires a £450 fee for their to agree a lease extension for my flat in Mid Wales...
+I can find no mention of this in my mortgage booklet... is this a normal charge?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Mid Wales